ABOUT MADAME LEMY

-I have worked as a makeup artist in film, television, and print for many years.
-From runway shows in New York City to film sets in Los Angeles.
-In that time I have seen every fad in dieting, skin care, and workout routines.
-One thing I have seen continue to grow is the demand for all-natural products and transparency with ingredients.
+Holly Eve has has worked as a makeup artist in film, television, and print for many years, from runway shows in New York City to film sets in Los Angeles.
+In that time she's seen every fad in dieting, skin care, and workout routines, as well as the continued growth in demand for all-natural products and transparency with ingredients.

-I began researching the effects of chemicals found in “conventional”antiperspirants.
-Products that my friends and I had been using since our adolescents.
-I was shocked to discover the chemicals I had been exposing my body to were actually doing harm.
-They were preventing my body from naturally regulating itself.
+Holly then began researching the effects of chemicals found in antiperspirants–products that we've all been using forever–, and she was shocked to discover the chemicals she had been exposing her body to.

-During my research, I began reading studies linking antiperspirants and deodorants to breast cancer.
-I was astonished when I discovered only a handful of chemicals are banned from being used in beauty products in the United States.
-Eleven chemicals to be exact.
-This, compared to over a thousand chemicals banned in other “industrialized” countries.
+There are countless studies linking antiperspirants and deodorants to breast cancer, but only a handful of chemicals are banned from being used in beauty products in the United States.

-With this new found information I pledged to never use a synthetic antiperspirant again.
-After years of searching and dozens of failed products later, I exhausted all attempts of discovering a product that was both effective and chemical free.
-My answer came when I discovered the simple yet powerful use of lemons for deodorant.
-Realizing it was not practical to cut up lemons on a daily basis to deodorize, I figured out a way to turn lemons into powder.
-In my small New York City apartment, I started experimenting with natural ingredients to make my DIY deodorant more effective.
-Knowing my neighbor, Jeremy Clayre was an Oxford-trained chemist, I asked for his help.
-He agreed and together we worked on perfecting my formula.
+After years of searching and dozens of failed products later, Holly discovered the simple yet powerful use of lemons for deodorant.
+Realizing it was not practical to cut up lemons on a daily basis to deodorize, she figured out a way to turn lemons into powder.
+With the help of her then neighbor Jeremy Clayre, an Oxford-trained chemist, they perfected the formula that today is Madame Lemy.